 Away from the hubs, expect this:

-In rural areas, don't assume a local general clinic knows PrEP, doxyPEP, or gay men's sexual health.
-Bring the specific terms from the vocabulary guide below and be ready to travel to a city hub for anything the local clinic can't do.
+In rural clinics, do not assume the local doctor knows about PrEP, DoxyPEP, or gay men's sexual health.
+Bring the specific terms from the vocabulary guide below, or skip them entirely and use a Tokyo telemedicine clinic.